 You could also borrow these booklets from the Library which include articles from past DCA bulletins and journals:

-Len Wingfield is a DCA Elder Statesman.
+Len Wingfield was a stalwart of the DCA who sadly passed away in 2021 at the magnificent age of 98.
 He wrote a booklet back in 1991 called Cruising the Leader which you can borrow from the DCA Library or download by clicking the cover image.

 He says "These notes are not intended to replace any of the excellent text books published on dinghy cruising, but to provide material particularly relevant to the Leader dinghy."
 Len had sailed a very wide range of boats over fifty years or so but,